jburger/ctf-writeups/crikeycon-2018/hacker101/binary.md

 7ffd9e58c000-7ffd9e58e000 r-xp 00000000 00:00 0                          [vdso]
 ```

 Each portion of the binary is in a random location.
+The PIE flag also allows the libc and ld (linker) references to be randomized also.
 Again, using automation it is possible to read this at runtime (from a low privileged account)

 However, because only certain parts of the binary's memory location are randomized, we can trust that the ShowFlag always sits at the same _offset_

-In the previous example we saw that the last few higher order bits in the ShowFlag memory location were '796'
+In the previous example we saw that the 3 lowest order bits in the ShowFlag memory location were '796'.
+This is always the case, no matter what the execution protection is doing.

 So, we can leverage the maps file to do the following: